01 of 02

 How to Pack Your Suitcase?

-- Make sure to stock your suitcase with warm cotton or wool sweaters, scarves, coats, and socks.
+- Make sure to stock your suitcase with warm cotton or wool sweaters, scarves, coats and thick socks.
 Bring at least one or two warm turtlenecks, and line your bags with clothes that are easy to layer.

 - A pair of light waterproof gloves and a hat can make walking around more comfortable, but you won't need anything approaching snow or ski gear.
 Places like New York and Chicago get much colder in the winter.

-- Toting around a small thermos for hot drinks can be a good way to keep motivated in the Paris winter wonderland.
+- Toting around a small thermos for hot drinks can be a good way to keep motivated in the Parisian winter wonderland.

-- One more word of advice on packing: since this is shopping season, you may want to think about packing as lightly as you can to reserve space in your suitcase for holiday delicacies or gifts you plan to bring back home.
+- One more word of advice on packing: since this is shopping and winter sales season, you may want to think about packing as lightly as you can to reserve space in your suitcase for holiday delicacies or gifts you plan to bring back home.
+Even if you don't have any specific plans to shop, the combination of markets peddling enticing holiday treats and the lure of gorgeously decorated shop windows may make you change your mind.
+Having some extra space for holiday goodies is always wise.

 Book Your December Trip: